the-moisrex/webpp/benchmarks/is_alpha/README.md

 ## My conclusion (which might be wrong)
-The lookup table due to its nature, requires more cache, which means it's not going to perform better in a row of strings but it does perform better when the cache is free to use.
+The lookup table due to its nature, requires more cache, which means it's not going to perform better in a row of strings, but it does perform better when the cache is free to use.

 The arithmetic3 which someone on cpplang's slack proposed and told us that it's 1.3 times better